martyrsmith/martyrsmith.github.io/source/_posts/address-family.md

 ```

 ## IP Labeled Unicast Family
 BGP-LU used to distribute a MPLS label mapped to a route.
 Not available on IOSv image.
+Allows for sending IP Unicast routes with MPLS tag information.

 AFI | SAFI | Name
 --- | --- | ---